SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU15.md

 When you used the Cassandra Cluster Migrator tool to migrate a single-node Cassandra database to a Cassandra Cluster setup, up to now, the `state-changes` table would incorrectly not be migrated.

-#### Dashboards app & Low-code apps - GQI components: Open sessions would not be closed when a new query was triggered [ID_35824]
+#### Dashboards app & Low-Code Apps - GQI components: Open sessions would not be closed when a new query was triggered [ID_35824]

 <!-- MR 10.2.0 [CU15]/10.3.0 [CU2] - FR 10.3.5 -->